These articles contain some of my concerns regarding human

 The Daily News in Exile

-A campaigning tool to mark World Press Freedom Day in 2004 and in 2007
+A campaigning tool to mark World Press Freedom Day 2007

 Peace Studies M Phil thesis.

 Gender, land and women in Zimbabwe in the light of Nussbaum's understanding

 of the capabilities approach (2003)